ginatrapani/ginatrapani.org/src/md/intro.md

 ## Hello!

 I'm **[@ginatrapani](https://twitter.com/ginatrapani)**.
 I've been building software and companies for over two decades.
-I also like to write technology, and how it makes our lives better (and worse).
+I also like to write about technology, and how it makes our lives better (and worse).

 Currently I'm a Managing Partner at [Postlight](https://postlight.com), a digital product studio in New York City, where we build web platforms, apps, and other software products for our clients.
 Need help building something?
 [Get in touch](https://postlight.com/).